open/close all folders

 By the time of the show's shortened sixth and final season, its ratings were slipping below 1 Million viewers a week (low even for the CW and a third of what they were at the start,) and has virtually dropped off the radar since its finale.
 The inability of Gossip Girl and similar shows to catch on has had a noticeable ripple effect on the CW as well.
 The head of the network has since stepped down, and her successor has promptly reversed course; soapy teen dramas have vanished from the schedule (the 90210 revival lasted five seasons, Melrose, only one,) and the network has begun to find its greatest success in the sci-fi/fantasy genre, with Supernatural still going strong after eleven seasons, and shows like The Vampire Diaries and Arrow becoming successful enough to launch several spin-offs.

 - Hannah Montana was once an incredibly popular show and Miley Cyrus was a prime example of a Teen Idol (though like Ally McBeal it was a Love It or Hate It affair in its heyday).
-She is now an adult and has become known for being risque instead of her older Girl Next Door appearance, and you'll be hard pressed to find parents who'll allow their young kids to watch the series.
-Nowadays it's best remembered as a footnote for launching Cyrus' musical career, and for drifting Disney Channel further into Network Decay.
+She is now an adult and has become known for being risque instead of her older Girl Next Door appearance and nowadays it's best remembered as a footnote for launching Cyrus' musical career.